harrizsb/vue-list-grid/README.md

 ---

 This project is done with 8 hours of working time.
 Please find the enclosed screenshot in the screenshot folder.

+For live version of this app please go to [here](https://incandescent-gumption-71d742.netlify.app/)